xeolabs/scenejs/README.markdown

 Create the "dist" directory, which will contain all the SceneJS libraries, JSDocs and examples.

 If you are modifying the source code and testing it with a new example or your own project the following ant tasks which complete in just a couple of seconds may be helpful.
+These tasks do not clean the dist directory so previously-generated JSDocs will still available

 ant package-lib